sebherrerabe/challenge-becode/README.md

 ## Requirements

-Create a simple CRUD application using React and SebTheWiseAPI
+Create a simple CRUD application using React and myAPI

 - Retrieve and display a list of posts (user, title, body)
 - Create new post (showing a simple form in place that submit data) displaying